fardjad/node-parse-my-command/README.md

 1. The implementation might break if Commander.js changes its internals
 2. Custom argument and option processors are assumed to be pure functions
-3. Hooks attached to the commands will not be called
+3. Hook listeners attached to the commands will be ignored
-4. Some edge cases might not be handled correctly (Please feel free to open an issue/PR if you find one)
+4. Some edge cases might not be handled correctly (please feel free to open an issue/PR in case you find any)